 While this is easier said than done, put your phone away for the day.
 Instead of trying to recreate the perfect photo op, just focus on being present.

-Many times, our kids, spouse, and family compete with our phone for attention... and lose.
+Many times, our kids, spouses, and family compete with our phone for attention... and lose.

 In addition to taking away from our families, our phones also feed our envy.